AOSC-Dev/aoscc/2016/README.md

       - Possible hands-on (not likely)
     - Lucky-roll and give-aways
       - AOSCC 2016 sticker pack (free to take)
-      - CrossOver licenses and misc. give-aways
+      - CrossOver licenses and Raspberry Pi 3 (*) give-aways
       - CrossOver licenses gifted to Codename and Wallpaper winners

+**Note:**
+All Raspberry Pi 3 handed out during the conference are sponsored by Yunpian, and are provided with AOSC OS pre-installed plus with a package named `yunpian-sdk-python`:
+A Python SDK for Yunpian web services.
+This package is provided as a sponsored extra, and can be removed freely if found unnecessary.

 Time
 ----